Why should I use a letting agent? Can't I just do it myself?

 Whilst our referencing is very comprehensive, on the rare occasions that the tenant doesn't pay their rent, we have controls in place to manage this.
 We have structured rent chasing procedures in place, as listed in our tenancy agreement, to recover any outstanding funds, and will of course keep you updated with progress.

-Once your rent payment has been sent to us via standing order, we then locate the funds and allocate them to your account, deduct any expenses and our charges [do you want to mention our charges?
-Or just leave it as expenses?], then forward the remainder on to yourself via bank transfer.
+Once your rent payment has been sent to us via standing order, we then locate the funds and allocate them to your account, deduct any expenses and then forward the remainder on to yourself via bank transfer.
 The whole process takes up to 5 working days.

 Will I need insurance?